makinox/priorize/README.md

 This is a web app maded with Pure react, pure css and love.

-Fell free to send a pull request or an issue.
+Fell free to send a pull request or an issue today.

 You can visit the app [here] (https://priorizex.firebaseapp.com/)